mehdihoore/MakeLisofer/README.md

-# MakeLisofer
+# AutoList
-Make a listofer for rebars in Autolisp and excel
+An Autolisp program to generate a rebar list and export it to Excel.